Clyde Edwards-Helaire Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 - Edwards-Helaire put together a 27-yard rushing performance in last week's matchup with the Steelers, carrying the ball nine times while scoring one touchdown.

-- In his last three games, Edwards-Helaire has run for 96 yards on 28 carries (32.0 ypg), with three touchdowns.
+- Over his last three games, Edwards-Helaire has racked up 28 carries for 96 yards (32.0 per game) and three touchdowns.

 Edwards-Helaire's Kansas City Teammates